-Koh Samui is one Thailand’s biggest islands situated in the Gulf of Thailand, the palm fringe beaches, dense rainforest and captivating culture are all marvelous reasons why you should choose a Koh Samui holiday.
+Koh Samui is one Thailand’s biggest islands situated in the Gulf of Thailand, the palm fringe beaches, dense rainforest and captivating culture are all marvellous reasons why you should choose a Koh Samui holiday.

 Holiday goers that love nature will definitely get to explore their passion on Koh Samui, Ang Thong National Marine Park is an idyllic collection of 42 islands sitting on the Gulf of Thailand with majestic limestone formations, dense jungles and white sandy shores.
 Dig a little deeper and you’ll discover charming waterfalls, hidden coves and dreamy lakes.